 I sat on my bed and thought about the man.
 He was a complete stranger to me; I didn’t have a clue what his story might be.
 My mind went to work on the worst things that could happen, like him getting better and trying to overtake me.
 I got so into it, I actually started to scare myself.
 Then my thoughts shifted to wondering if he was someone good—even great—who needed my help.
 That didn’t last long.
 I was soon back to picturing him a ruthless killer.

 I hated thinking thataway, but out here in the mountains, away from even the small town of Laurel Falls, I had to consider all the possibilities.
 And yet didn’t that include good things happening too?
-I wondered what in my makeup kept me from seeing him getting well and offering me a million dollars instead of slitting my throat.
+I wondered what in my makeup kept me from seeing him getting well and offering me treasure instead of slitting my throat.
 Of course, I knew why.
 Good things like that didn’t happen.

 But for now, he was at death’s door, and my only concern was keeping him from crossing over.
 Life is a fragile thing; it can change faster than the weather come March.
 So the way I saw it, we needed to throw our arms round what we had any given day.
 And what I had today was a stranger in my guest room, struggling to live.